Project-Cepi/Sabre/README.md

 # Sabre
-Sabre is a reimplementation of the Gameplay plugin using the Minestom API
+Sabre is a server jar using the Minestom API as a community-formatted jar.

 ## Installation